-If you're a man in an abusive relationship, read Help for Abused Men.
+If you're a man in an abusive relationship, read Help for Men Who are Being Abused.

 As you face the decision to either end the abusive relationship or try to save it, keep the following things in mind:

-If you're hoping your abusive partner will change… The abuse will probably happen again.
+If you're hoping your abusive partner will change… The abuse will probably keep happening.
 Abusers have deep emotional and psychological problems.
 While change is not impossible, it isn't quick or easy.
 And change can only happen once your abuser takes full responsibility for his behavior, seeks professional treatment, and stops blaming you, his unhappy childhood, stress, work, his drinking, or his temper.

 If your partner has promised to stop the abuse… When facing consequences, abusers often plead for another chance, beg for forgiveness, and promise to change.
 They may even mean what they say in the moment, but their true goal is to stay in control and keep you from leaving.
-But most of the time, they quickly return to their abusive behavior once they’ve been forgiven and they're no longer worried that you'll leave.
+Most of the time, they quickly return to their abusive behavior once you've forgiven them and they're no longer worried that you'll leave.

 If your partner is in counseling or a program for batterers… Even if your partner is in counseling, there is no guarantee that he'll change.
 Many abusers who go through counseling continue to be violent, abusive, and controlling.
 If your partner has stopped minimizing the problem or making excuses, that's a good sign.
 But you still need to make your decision based on who he is now, not the man you hope he will become.

 If you're worried about what will happen if you leave… You may be afraid of what your abusive partner will do, where you'll go, or how you'll support yourself or your children.
 But don't let fear of the unknown keep you in a dangerous, unhealthy situation.

 Whether or not you're ready to leave your abuser, there are steps you can take to protect yourself.
 These safety tips may might the difference between being severely injured or killed and escaping with your life.